is the last page of a six -page article. Click

 co-star Judy Garland, including "Babes in Arms" and "Strike Up the Band".

-the nation's biggest box-office draw - a perpetually youthful character
+was the nation's biggest box-office draw - a perpetually youthful

-who was beloved by the movie-going public.
-He was nominated for
+character who was beloved by the movie-going public.
+He was

 He starred alongside Spencer Tracy in "Boys Town", and in 1944, he co-starred with 12-year-old Elizabeth Taylor in her first major hit, "National Velvet".